fityannugroho/idn-area-data/README.md

 Import the package into your project as shown below.

 > [!NOTE]
-> The following code examples use [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) to run the asynchronous function.
-You also can use the [Promise `.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) instead.
+> The following code examples use [top level await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await) to run the asynchronous function.
+You also can use [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), [`.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then), or run it inside anonther `async` function instead.

 ### ESM